Global Pot: Thai Curry Paella with Tajín® Shrimp

 - Side: shaved cucumber & herb salad with lime.

-This is food for the beautifully nomadic—a table where saffron meets coconut, curry meets paella, and families meet the world without leaving home.
+and families meet the world without leaving home.